 Kintetsu Nara Station drops you on Sanjo-dori, a shopping street that looks like every mid-size Japanese city — convenience stores, souvenir shops, a Starbucks.
 Nothing suggests you're about to walk into something ancient.

 Nara has over 1,200 sika deer living in and around the park.
-They're classified as national treasures.
+They're classified as national treasures — the same reverence shown to the wild deer that roam the shrine island of Miyajima.
 Legend says a deity rode into town on a white deer in 768 CE, and the animals have been sacred ever since.
 They roam freely — through the park, across roads, into convenience store parking lots.
 Traffic stops for them.

-I bought a stack of shika senbei (deer crackers) from a park vendor for 200 JPY ($1.34).
-Held one up.
-The deer in front of me lowered its head and bowed.
+Buy a stack of shika senbei (deer crackers) from a park vendor for 200 JPY ($1.34).
+Hold one up.
+The deer in front of you lowers its head and bows.
 A proper bow — head down, pause, head up.

-It's a learned behavior, I know that.
+It's a learned behavior, of course.
 Generations of deer figured out that bowing gets you crackers.
-Pavlovian conditioning.
+Pure Pavlovian conditioning.
 Nothing mystical about it.

-But standing in a park that has existed for 1,200 years, with a wild animal performing a gesture of mutual respect before accepting food from your hand — my throat tightened.
-Something about the gentleness of it.
+And yet — standing in a park that has existed for 1,200 years, with a wild animal performing a gesture of mutual respect before accepting food from your hand — something in your chest goes quiet.
+It's the gentleness of it.
 The trust.

-Three crackers in, six more deer appeared.
-They were not gentle.
-One headbutted my hip.
-Another ate the paper bag.
-I learned to distribute quickly.
+Three crackers in, six more deer appear.
+These are not gentle.
+One will headbutt your hip.
+Another will eat the paper bag.
+You learn to distribute quickly.

-Day 1: The Buddha That Broke My Brain
+Day 1: The Buddha That Resets Your Sense of Scale

 Todai-ji's Great Buddha Hall is the largest wooden building in the world.
-I'd read that.
-What I hadn't processed was what "largest wooden building in the world" actually means when you're standing inside it.
+Easy to read on a page.
+Much harder to process until you're standing inside it, working out what "largest wooden building in the world" actually means.

 Past the gate, across a courtyard, the Daibutsuden rises.
 Gray wood, massive eaves, a roofline that curves upward at the corners like a wave about to break.
-I walked inside.
+Step inside.

-I stood at the base and looked up.
-My neck craned back.
-The head was so far above me that the details of the face — the curled hair knots, the half-closed eyes, the slight smile — blurred at the edges.
+Stand at the base and look up.
+Your neck cranes back.
+The head sits so far above you that the details of the face — the curled hair knots, the half-closed eyes, the slight smile — blur at the edges.
 The scale doesn't compute in a photograph.
 You need to be inside the building, dwarfed by it, to understand what the Nara court was trying to say.

-What they were saying, I think, is: this is permanent.
+What they were saying, it seems, is this: this is permanent.
 This matters.
 We are building something that will outlast us.

 It did.